nautobot/nautobot-app-design-builder/docs/user/design_testing.md

     data_dir = os.path.join(os.path.dirname(__file__), "testdata")
 ```

-This should be enough to get you started and infer how the system works.
+This should be enough to get you started and potentially infer how the system works.
 Essentially, you create designs and then check that the results are as expected.

 > Note: While you can set the `testdata` folder to be anything, we will refer to it as `tests/testdata/` throughout the documentation.